icon-project/icon-service/docs/dapp_guide.md

 $ tbears init sample_crowdsale SampleCrowdSale
 ```

 Exchange ratio to ICX is 1:1.
-Crowdsale target and its duration are set when the contract is first deployed.
+Crowdsale target, token contract address and its duration are set when the contract is first deployed.

 `total_joiner_count` function returns the number of contributors, and `check_goal_reached` function tests if the crowdsale target has been met.

-After the crowdsale finished, `safe_withdrawal` function transfers the fund to the beneficiery, contract owner in this example, if the sales target has been met.
-If sales target failed, each contributors can withdrow their contributions back.
+After the crowdsale finished, `safe_withdrawal` function transfers the fund to the beneficiary, contract owner in this example, if the sales target has been met.
+If sales target failed, each contributors can withdraw their contributions back.

 ```python
 from iconservice import *